cbotman/dear-automaton/README.md

 Currently only implements [Rule 110](https://en.wikipedia.org/wiki/Rule_110) and renders to console.

 **Todo:**
+- allow piping in the initial state. e.g. 000010 | elementary.py and ./elementary.py 000010
 - allow setting the initial iteration that should actually be output --range 0 1000 = show-from show-to
 - add a --stats flag that outputs the number of iterations and how long it took to run (only makes sense w/ 0 delay...)